-You should be continuously evaluating your clients to see if they are still well suited to your business.
-You should do the same thing with your suppliers, and that includes your bank.
 The banking industry continues to evolve.
-The consolidation (which is expected to continue) that has occurred in the industry of late has impacted many businesses.
-But it isn’t just consolidation that can impact on your banking relationship.
+The consolidation that has recently occurred in the industry has impacted many businesses (and is expected to continue).
+However, it isn’t only consolidation that can impact your banking relationship.

 Here are some reasons your banking relationship might change:

-- Acquisition – your bank has been purchased or has purchased other mid-sized banks in your market.
+Your bank has been purchased by or has purchased other mid-sized banks in your market.

-- Marketing – your bank has decided to make a bigger splash in your market and has loosened their requirements.
-Or worse, they had a difficult year last year, and they’re tightening up their controls.
+Your bank has decided to make a bigger splash in your market and has loosened its requirements.
+Or, worse, they had a difficult year last year and are tightening up controls.

-- Your Business Results – You’ve had a few bad years, and the bank isn’t as happy with you as they used to be.
+You’ve had a few bad years, and now the bank isn’t as happy with you as they used to be.
 Is it time to move?

-Here are some things that the bank can do to make your relationship better, or more difficult.
-Some of these may push you to find a new bank.
-Some of them may be the result of changes in your company that make it difficult to find a new banking relationship.
+Moreover, here are some things that banks can do to improve your relationship or make it more difficult.
+(Some of these may push you to find a new bank, but more on that later).

-- Your relationship with your RM (Relationship Manager).
-If he’s available when you call, that’s a good thing, but if he’s calling you twice a week to see how things are going, it means that he is giving you more scrutiny, which is not the best thing.
+Your relationship with your RM (Relationship Manager) can positively or negatively affect your banking relationship.
+If they’re available when you call, that’s a good thing.
+However, if they’re calling you twice a week to see how things are going, this might be a sign that they’re giving you more scrutiny.

-- The advance rates that your bank has given you on your BBC have changed—they’ve gotten smaller.
-Instead of allowing you to borrow on 80% of your AR, they are now only giving you 60%.
+Advance rates that your bank has given you on your BBC have changed—they’ve gotten smaller.
+For example, instead of allowing you to borrow on 80% of your accounts receivable (AR), they are now only giving you 60%.

 The bank has requested a personal guarantee or has increased the guarantee that is already part of your loan.